licensezero/licensezero-private-license/terms.md

 # Copyright

-The _Seller_ licenses the _Buyer_ for the _Term_ to do everything with the _Contributions_ to the _Project_ that would otherwise infringe the _Seller_'s copyright in them.
+The _Developer_ licenses the _Buyer_ for the _Term_ to do everything with the _Contributions_ to the _Project_ that would otherwise infringe the _Developer_'s copyright in them.

 # Patent

-The _Seller_ licenses the _Buyer_ for the _Term_ to do everything with the project that would otherwise infringe patent claims the _Seller_ can license or becomes able to license.
+The _Developer_ licenses the _Buyer_ for the _Term_ to do everything with the project that would otherwise infringe patent claims the _Developer_ can license or becomes able to license.

 # Sublicensing